OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md

 An example of a Service Fabric cluster's DNS name is: `democtopus-sf1-secure.australiasoutheast.cloudapp.azure.com`

-## Step 2: Configure your Service Fabric cluster to use Azure Active Directory {#ConnectingSecurelywithClientCertificates-Step1:Generatetheclientcertificate}
+## Step 2: Configure the Service Fabric cluster to use Azure Active Directory {#ConnectingSecurelywithAad-Step2:ConfiguretheServiceFabriccluster}

 The Azure Portal supports adding an AAD user to an AAD app (ie. a Service Fabric cluster application).
-So Octopus can authenticate using AAD with user credentials (NOTE: At the time of writing (March 22nd, 2017), client credentials are not yet supported with SF apps and AAD).
-So we need to setup an AAD user and grant them permissions to access our Service Fabric cluster.
+So Octopus can authenticate using AAD with user credentials _(NOTE: At the time of writing (March 22nd, 2017), user credentials are the only supported method of authentication with SF and AAD.
+Client application credentials are not yet supported)_.
+We therefore need to setup an AAD user and grant them permissions to access our Service Fabric cluster, via an AAD app.
 This section will discuss how to do this.

-For a Service Fabric cluster to be able to see our AAD user, we need to setup some AAD applications (a cluster application and a client application) and assign an AAD user to our cluster application.
+For a Service Fabric cluster to be able to see our AAD user, we need to setup some AAD applications (a _cluster_ application and a _client_ application) and assign an AAD user to our cluster application.

 This process is made easier with scripts.
 Luckily for us, Microsoft have published an article on how to do exactly what we need, titled [Securing an Azure Service Fabric cluster with Azure Active Directory via the Azure Portal](https://blogs.msdn.microsoft.com/ncdevguy/2017/01/09/securing-an-azure-service-fabric-cluster-with-azure-active-directory-via-the-azure-portal-2/).
-This article includes some [sample scripts](http://servicefabricsdkstorage.blob.core.windows.net/publicrelease/MicrosoftAzureServiceFabric-AADHelpers.zip) you can customise to help setup your own cluster and client applications.
+This article includes some [sample scripts](http://servicefabricsdkstorage.blob.core.windows.net/publicrelease/MicrosoftAzureServiceFabric-AADHelpers.zip) you can use and customise to help setup your own cluster and client applications.
+We leave this as an exercise for the reader.

-After running through these scripts, let's assume you have the following:
+After running through these scripts, we end up with the following AAD app registrations:

-- a cluster application (registered under AAD's app registrations)
+- a cluster application
-- a client application (also registered under AAD's app registrations)
+- a client application

-## Step 3: Configure an Azure Active Directory user to use during deployments
+## Step 3: Configure an Azure Active Directory user that Octopus can connect with during deployments {#ConnectingSecurelywithAad-Step3:ConfigureanAaduserthatOctopuscanconnectwith}

 Now that we have configured our Service Fabric cluster to use AAD, we can assign an AAD user to our Service Fabric cluster application.

-In your Azure Active Directory:
+In the Azure Active Directory:

-- Create a user that you will use for deploying to your Service Fabric cluster (let's call this user `morty`)
+- Create a user that you will use for deploying to your Service Fabric cluster
-- Login to the portal with this user (so you get past any temporary password shenanigans)
+- Login to the Azure Portal with this user (so you get past any temporary password shenanigans)

-Once you know this user is valid and can login, go again to your Azure Active Directory:
+Once we know this user is valid and can login, we can proceed again to your Azure Active Directory in the Azure Portal:

 - Go to "App registrations"
 - Select your cluster application that you setup earlier